-The preferred units are being issued to provide support to the investment objectives of the Fund by providing a source of borrowing at what we believe to be an attractive cost, which is expected to be between the borrowing cost of a prime brokerage facility and a loan facility.
+The preferred units are being issued to provide support to the investment objectives of the Fund by providing a source of borrowing at what we believe to be an attractive cost.
 The preferred units will be included as debt in the calculation of borrowing as outlined in the investment strategies, which continues to be an aggregate amount of up to 25% of the total assets of the Partnership after giving effect to the borrowing.